-The school welcomes feedback from parents/carers, and will actively seek them at the start of each academic year through an online survey.
+The academy welcomes feedback from parents/carers, and will actively seek them early in the academic year through an online survey.
+There are opportunities each term for parents to meet with the SENDCo to discuss their child's needs.

 We will have an early discussion with the pupil and their parents when identifying whether they need special educational provision.
 These conversations will make sure that: